jarusll/the-logs/index.md

 Coming monday Leetcode grind starts.
 I will fuck around my personal things until this weekend, from monday strict DSA.

-I realised the testing things pretty easy if you are good at design, which smalltalk taught me.
+I realized the testing things pretty easy if you are good at design, which smalltalk taught me.

 Also [Dr. Ziltch](https://open.spotify.com/track/04RO1gAZbF34O2gv0Oak5U?si=lfdELlM0SgCfXZbESUv8Aw) slaps

 I have been trying out the tdd in Javascript which doesn't really have good OOP support, It lacks some fundamentals.
-I am looking into Java, Java By Comparision - Pragmatic Bookshelf
+I am looking into Java, Java By Comparison - Pragmatic Bookshelf

 Everything is just smalltalk & lisp.
-I don't need to learn the langauge, I just need to know its workflow, eg compilation, namespaces.
+I don't need to learn the language, I just need to know its workflow, eg compilation, namespaces.

-I'll look into Competetive programming books now.
+I'll look into Competitive programming books now.
 I'll setup the tdd setup with java tomorrow.

 Came across yasnippets, I'll use and abuse it.